Lartsch/FediAct/README.md

 4. Check out the other settings (optional)
 5. Click the "Submit" button to save

 If you have set your home instance correctly, you can now interact on other Mastodon instances.
-If you are logged in on other instances than your set home instance as well, FediAct will disable itself for these so you can use your actual account there.

 ### Options explained
 >